microsoft/CSS-Exchange/docs/MDO/MDO-EOP-Rule-Logic-Check.md

 6. This script is backed by documentation about script priorities and behavior at the time of writing.

 ## NOTES
-Make sure to connect to Exchange Online before running this script.
+The script checks for connection to AzureAD and Exchange Online, and, if not connected, connects you before running this script.
+Only read-only permissions are needed as the script only reads from policies.